nikitavoloboev/data/travel/meeting-people.md

 Best places to meet people are usually events of some kind.

-I usually add any person I found interesting to [contacts](../macOS/apps/contacts.md) tagging appropriately (i.e. the name of event we met at or skill) and optionally adding them on Twitter/FB (have private `IRL` Twitter list).
+I usually add any person I found interesting to [my contacts](../macOS/apps/contacts.md).

 ## Links